The Top 5 Best Options for Skirting for Trailers (Plus the 3 we’d NEVER recommend!)

 Ever popular for keeping the sun out of camper windows, Reflectix is an option for RV skirting.
 The reflective material will reflect heat back into the undercarriage of your RV and block wind.

 But Reflectix also tears easily and can be more easily punctured than foam board or vinyl.
-Reflectix also may not be allowed in RV parks because of how reflective it is.
+Because of its reflective nature, Reflectix may not be allowed in RV parks.
 (Check with the front office before installing any type of RV skirting to make sure the property manager will allow your chosen type of skirting before you purchase everything!)

-You would need quite a few panels of Reflectix to completely enclose a large trailer, so this can be a more costly option as well.
+You would need quite a few panels of Reflectix to completely enclose a large trailer, so this option can also be more costly.

 5. Inflatable Skirting (for Travelers!)

 This last option is best for travelers.
-None of the above listed skirting options are conducive to someone who is actively traveling in an RV.
-In fact for many years, there were no travel skirting options.
+None of the above-listed skirting options is conducive to someone actively traveling in an RV.
+In fact, for many years, there were no travel skirting options.

 AirSkirts can be the most expensive option on this list.
 However, if your RV needs to travel regularly throughout the winter, this is the best and only realistic option for skirting.